mikedotalmond/web-audio/README.md

 ===

-There are a few presets, but no UI for selecting them at the moment... use the up/down arrow-keys to cycle through them.
+There are a few presets, but no UI for selecting them at the moment... use the up/down arrow-keys to cycle through them and 'F' takes you full-screen.

 Currently only works in Chrome.
 You might get some odd sounds in Firefox, or nothing at all.